-This prefatory note is designed to facilitate consideration of the Uniform Collaborative Law Act by:
+This prefatory note is designed to facilitate understanding f the Uniform Collaborative Law Act by:

-- providing an overview of what collaborative law is and its growth and development; - describing the public policies promoted by the Uniform Collaborative Law Act; - summarizing the act's main provisions; - discussing the major policy issues addressed during the act's development and drafting; and - identifying the reasons why the Uniform Collaborative Law Act should be a uniform act.
+- providing an overview of what collaborative law is, its growth and development and its benefits to parties, the public and the legal profession; - summarizing main provisions of the Uniform Collaborative Law Act; - discussing the major policy issues addressed during the act's development and draftinge.g. appropriate scope of regulation, informed consent, domestic violence, and - identifying the reasons why the Uniform Collaborative Law Act should be a uniform act.